Mike Dunleavy (politician): Budget

 On June 28, 2019, Dunleavy exercised line-item veto authority as governor to make cuts of $433 million, including a cut of $130 million (41%) of state contributions to the University of Alaska.

-Also on June 28, 2019, Dunleavy vetoed $335,000 from the budget of the Alaska Supreme Court, stating that he did so because the Court had held that the state was constitutionally required to provide public funding for elective abortions.
+He also vetoed $335,000 from the budget of the Alaska Supreme Court on the grounds that the Court had held that the state was constitutionally required to fund elective abortions.

 In September 2020, Dunleavy agreed to reimburse the state $2,800 for allegedly partisan advertisements that were paid for with state funds.
-Dunleavy did not admit to wrongdoing, but stated that it was in the best interest of the state to resolve the allegations.

-On September 6, 2022, a complaint was filed against Dunleavy alleging that his campaign was paying staffers with state funds.
+He did not admit wrongdoing, but said it was the state's best interest to resolve the allegations.
+On September 6, 2022, a complaint was filed alleging that Dunleavy's campaign was paying staffers with state funds.

 In 2023, one of Dunleavy's advisors, Jeremy Cubas, resigned after inflammatory statements he made on his podcast became common knowledge.